adkwazar/CGR/README.md

 as a list of lists.

-Moreover, it is possible to generate the phylogenetic tree according to CGR and Discrete Fourier Transform (DFT).
+Moreover, it is possible to generate the phylogenetic tree according to CGR and:
+- Discrete Fourier Transform (DFT),
+- Structural Similarity Index Measure (SSIM),
+- Hurst exponent.

 To illustrate how to use these functionalities, there is an Example.ipynb file.